jrdegbe/thamesthrive-api/docs/qa/what_is_tms.md

 3. **Validating Tenants**: TMS ensures that only valid and authorized tenants can access the system.
 It performs checks to verify if a tenant is registered and has the required permissions to use the platform.

-4. **Tracardi Integration**: In a multi-tenant environment, where multiple tenants interact with the system, TMS plays a pivotal role.
+4. **ThamesThrive Integration**: In a multi-tenant environment, where multiple tenants interact with the system, TMS plays a pivotal role.
 It validates tenant credentials, ensures they are registered, and handles operations such as creating or deleting a tenant.

-To create a new tenant in Tracardi's multi-tenant setup, developers use the Tenant Management Service (TMS) API.
+To create a new tenant in ThamesThrive's multi-tenant setup, developers use the Tenant Management Service (TMS) API.
 The process involves setting up the TMS, making an API call to create a new tenant, and providing essential information to set up the tenant.
-The API returns a generated API key, which serves as the authentication token for accessing the Tracardi API on behalf of the tenant.
+The API returns a generated API key, which serves as the authentication token for accessing the ThamesThrive API on behalf of the tenant.
 Additionally, TMS facilitates the creation of a tenant domain, installation token, and other essential components for the tenant.